 According to Qflows website, all that is required of workers is to open Qflow smartphone app, snap a picture of a Waste Transfer Note or Hazardous Waste Consignment Note, and allow it’s data tracking service to do the rest.

-3DUniversum is a specialist in virtual 3D modeling, 3D printing and scanning.
+3DUniversum is a specialist in virtual 3D modelling, 3D printing and scanning.
 It has particularly useful applications for the property market, offering 360 panoramas of rooms quickly and cheaply with very little equipment required.

 The company was set up by scientists and academics that are experts on AI, deep learning, machine learning and AI R&D.

-This means that the 3DUniversum is constantly evolving and developing better AI led solutions for businesses as well are better image processing and computer vision.
+This means that the 3DUniversum is constantly evolving and developing better AI-led solutions for businesses as well are better image processing and computer vision.

 TOWER360 looks to streamline commercial property processes, simplifying it for business and consumers, creating a singularity based on the company’s platform.